 The Systems Science and Industrial Engineering (SSIE) Department offers both the Master of Science (MS) and the Doctor of Philosophy (PhD) in systems science.
 The program offers a unique and internationally recognized curriculum that emphasizes faculty-student collaboration as well as teamwork across disciplines and various divisions of engineering, business and industry.
-Students are encouraged to read the department FAQ for answers to specific questions regarding the program.

 The MS in systems science emphasizes the complementary use of mathematical, computational and heuristic approaches to solving systems problems.
 Both thesis and non-thesis options are available.
 Research areas include fuzzy logic, data analysis and knowledge discovery, uncertainty theories, generalized information theory, soft computing, intelligent control and robotics, decision making and complex systems.

 A health systems concentration is available for the MS program.
 The department also offers a one-year executive MS in health systems based in Manhattan and a certificate program in complex systems.

 The department is dedicated to providing students with support at every level.
 For example, students may take advantage of the Watson Institute for Systems Excellence, a research institute for advanced studies at Binghamton University that unites students and sponsors from industry to conduct innovative research.
 Aside from the invigorating coursework, students also gain real-life experience through cutting-edge, industry-based research.
 In addition, Watson Career and Alumni Connections offers professional advice and services such as interview guidance, cover letter critiques and networking opportunities.

 After You Graduate

 Alumni transition easily into positions in academia and careers in industry.
 Graduates have been placed in companies such as IBM, Alta Devices and BAE Systems, and institutions such as the Mayo Clinic, General Electric Global Research and Tennessee Technological University.

 To be eligible for graduate study, you must: